 Ask your doctor if you can switch to an ACE inhibitor if you are already on a blood pressure medication to improve your kidney failure treatment.

 Now that wraps it up for today!
-Hopefully this article takes a little of the mystery and frustration related to kidney failure treatment, and given you some ideas to implement right away.
+Hopefully this article has taken away a little of the mystery and frustration related to kidney failure treatment, and given you some ideas to implement right away.

 As always I look forward to seeing you next time, and I wish you well.